zulfadlizainal/nr-dimensioning/Part 5 PDSCH/2_DL Cell Throughput/README.md

     UE type:

     1. Qualcomm chipset UE
-    2. Support every features offered by network
+    2. Support all 5 features mentioned in the network settings

-PDSCH RE vs DL Overhead for 5G Sub6 and mmWave.
+Spectral efficiency curve derived from network testing is smoothen using polynomial regression (to derive estimated value).
+It is then compared with Shannon Theorem estimation for accuracy confirmation.
+Estimated spectral efficiency is choosen to be used this simulation.
 <br />
 <br />
 <p align="center">